Frequently asked questions

 Why do I have to pay for my children to use the hot springs?

-Youth entry to all national parks, national historic sites and national marine conservation areas operated by Parks Canada is free.
-The admission fee associated with the hot springs is separate from the entrance fee to the national parks.
+Admission for youth to national parks, national historic sites and national marine conservation areas operated by Parks Canada is free.
+However, the fee to access the hot springs is separate from the national park entrance fee.

-Youth fees are applicable to additional activities and services such as guided hikes and soaking in the hot springs.
+Youth fees rates apply to additional activities and services such as guided hikes and soaking in the hot springs.

 Who is eligible for the family rate?